-- When dividing, start with the digits in the highest place value. - Estimate the nearest number of times a number can be divided. - Carry the remainder to the next place value if it does not divide exactly. - Align the digits in order to subtract correctly.
+- >>> When dividing, start with the digits in the highest place value. - Section 2 Sectio - Solution Carry the remainder to the next place value if it does not divide exactly. - >>> Align the digits in order to subtract correctly.

 Work out the following.